FPGAwars/apio/docs/installing-apio.md

         apio-windows-amd64-[version]-[date]-installer.exe

-2. Double-click the installer and follow the instructions.
-If your system warns you that the installer is an unrecognized app (aka unsigned or unknown publisher), click **More info** and then **Run anyway**.
+2. Right click on the installer file, select `properties`, check the `Unblock` checkbox and press OK.
+This will allow you to run the unsigned installer.

+3.  **After enabling the installer for execution** in the previous step, double click on it and follow the installer wizard.

-3. In a **new command window**, run the following command to test your installation:
+4. In a **new command window**, run the following command to test your installation:

         apio